Krutsch/hydro-js/README.md

 - `ReturnType<typeof reactive>`<br>
 - `function`

 Calls the function whenenver the value of reactive changes.
-This is only one layer deep but chaining properties returns a Proxy too.
+This is only one layer deep but chaining properties on reactive Proxys will return a Proxy too.
+Observing a prop of an object will look like: `observe(person.name, ...)`

 ### getValue

 args: `ReturnType<typeof reactive>`<br>
 returns: currently set value

-Returns the value inside the the Proxy. getValue is needed because chaining properties returns a Proxy.
+Returns the value inside the the Proxy. getValue is needed because reactive Proxy does not have access to the value.

 ### ternary